 (Incomplete: max_output_tokens)

-A vegetable casserole generally keeps well for a few days, but a casserole with chicken, cream sauce, seafood, or eggs can spoil more quickly if mishandled.
-The more perishable the ingredients, the less margin for error.
+Some casseroles naturally last better in the refrigerator than others.
+A simple vegetable casserole may hold up reasonably well for a few days, while a casserole containing chicken, cream sauce, seafood, or eggs can spoil more quickly if mishandled.

 • Poultry